dariamrk/shakespr/README.md

 - AI-powered personalized recommendations

 ## Proposed System Architecture
 The following diagrams represent potential future architecture designs that we're considering.
-These are preliminary proposals and may evolve based on community feedback and project needs.
+These are preliminary proposals and may evolve based on feedback and project needs.

 ### Core System Components
 ```mermaid